mattermost/docs/source/administration/mobile-changelog.md

 #### All apps

 #### Android specific
- - Fixed an issue where redux event was not sent to update the list of Group Mentions when Groups were added or removed in an LDAP Group Synced Team.
+ - Fixed an issue where the list of Group Mentions was not updated when Groups were added or removed in an LDAP Group Synced Team.
  - Fixed an issue where a group mention was highlighted by default before it was posted.

 #### iOS specific